-ISPO Evaluators are volunteers responsible for assessing a P&O training facility against the relevant ISPO Education Standards, and making recommendations to ensure compliance with the latter.
+ISPO Auditors are volunteers responsible for assessing a P&O training facility against the relevant ISPO Education Standards, and making recommendations to ensure compliance with the latter.

 The key responsibilities in the Consultation/Evaluation process include:

 - revision of the application documents submitted by the training institution

 - inspection of the facility and its activities;

 - interview with faculty, staff and other relevant people;